DigitalPublishingToolkit/TOD51Archiving_Activism/md/07Chapter6.md

 ## Introduction

-####### Miguel Benlloch (1954–2018) was an activist, artist, and cultural producer born and based in southern Spain.
+Miguel Benlloch (1954–2018) was an activist, artist, and cultural producer born and based in southern Spain.
 This chapter describes the conception and development of an archive established after his death to preserve, disseminate and keep alive his legacy.
 In doing so, it delves into the intricacies of archiving the traces of activism enacted through contemporary art practices and against a backdrop of profound social, political, cultural and technological transformations.
 Firstly, I focus on the process of turning the work of an activist-artist into archival materials to be stored and accessed online, paying particular attention to the tactical selection of digital infrastructures for that purpose.
-Secondly, considering that Benlloch's practice manifested most notably in the form of performance art – which is quintessentially ephemeral, situated, and deeply anchored to context – I discuss the challenges of trying to preserve that type of cultural heritage. {#miguel-benlloch-19542018-was-an-activist-artist-and-cultural-producer-born-and-based-in-southern-spain.-this-chapter-describes-the-conception-and-development-of-an-archive-established-after-his-death-to-preserve-disseminate-and-keep-alive-his-legacy.-in-doing-so-it-delves-into-the-intricacies-of-archiving-the-traces-of-activism-enacted-through-contemporary-art-practices-and-against-a-backdrop-of-profound-social-political-cultural-and-technological-transformations.-firstly-i-focus-on-the-process-of-turning-the-work-of-an-activist-artist-into-archival-materials-to-be-stored-and-accessed-online-paying-particular-attention-to-the-tactical-selection-of-digital-infrastructures-for-that-purpose.-secondly-considering-that-benllochs-practice-manifested-most-notably-in-the-form-of-performance-art-which-is-quintessentially-ephemeral-situated-and-deeply-anchored-to-context-i-discuss-the-challenges-of-trying-to-preserve-that-type-of-cultural-heritage. .ListParagraph}
+Secondly, considering that Benlloch's practice manifested most notably in the form of performance art – which is quintessentially ephemeral, situated, and deeply anchored to context – I discuss the challenges of trying to preserve that type of cultural heritage.

 The chapter starts with the story of Benlloch, pausing to reflect upon the nature of his work as both an activist and an artist, while